 Within CEE, students may choose to major in either Civil Engineering or Environmental Engineering.

-Cornell freshmen and sophomores interested in affiliation with CEE should contact Nadine Porter, CEE Undergraduate Coordinator.
+Cornell freshmen and sophomores interested in affiliation with CEE should contact the CEE Undergraduate Coordinator, see below.

 CEE also offers a minor in Engineering Management that is open to all CEE students, as well as minors in Environmental Engineering and Civil Infrastructure that are open to students majoring in different engineering disciplines at Cornell.